-1.2.11 Direct sub-national payments: In accordance with EITI Requirement 4.6, the Independent Administrator should establish whether direct subnational payments (to government entities) by extractives companies are material.
-Where material, the

-Independent Administrator is required to ensure that direct subnational payments are reconciled between company payments and subnational government entities' receipts.
-Given widespread confusion yet vivid interest among stakeholders from all constituencies over extractive revenue flows accruing to subnational governments, the Independent Administrator should consider mapping out subnational revenue flows associated with each individual extractive project, drawing on results from the scoping study on subnational revenue flows published in April, 2019.
+1.2.11 Direct sub-national payments: In accordance with EITI Requirement 4.6, the IA should establish whether direct subnational payments (to government entities) by extractives companies are material.
+Where material, the IA is required to ensure that direct subnational payments are reconciled between company payments and subnational government entities' receipts.
+Given widespread confusion yet vivid interest among stakeholders from all constituencies over extractive revenue flows accruing to subnational governments, the IA should consider mapping out subnational revenue flows associated with each individual extractive project, drawing on results from the scoping study on subnational revenue flows published in 2019.

-Key deliverables for the Independent Administrator in this report are to identify communities where landowners have Memorandum of Agreements (MOAs) with the governments and flagging the terms and benefits of these MOAs.
-If necessary, the Independent Administrator should recommend to the MSG in this Report for an evaluation study to map out all MOAs between the landowners and government.
+Key deliverables for the IA in this report are to identify communities where landowners have Memorandum of Agreements (MOAs) with the governments and flagging the terms and benefits of these MOAs.
+If necessary, the IA should recommend to the MSG in this Report for an evaluation study to map out all MOAs between the landowners and government.

-It is very important for the Independent Administrator to take note of the International Secretariat's comments on its gap analysis on the FY2018 PNGEITI Report.
-That is, there appears to be confusion and lack of a clear delineation between subnational payments, transfers and social expenditures.
-The Independent Administrator is required to clearly distinguish between these and report on them accordingly.
+It is very important for the IA to take note of the EITI International Secretariat's comments on its gap analysis on the FY2018 PNGEITI Report.
+There appears to be confusion and lack of a clear delineation between subnational payments, transfers and social expenditures.
+The IA is required to clearly distinguish between these and report on them accordingly.

 1.2.12 Data quality: In accordance with EITI Requirement 4.9, the EITI requires an assessment of whether the payments and revenues are subject to credible, independent audit, applying international auditing standards.
-In accordance with requirement 4.9.b.iii and the standard Terms of Reference for the Independent Administrator agreed by the EITI Board, the MSG and the Independent Administrator should:
+In accordance with requirement 4.9.b.iii and the standard Terms of Reference (ToR) for the IA agreed by the EITI Board, the MSG and the IA should: